 Are some athletes using legally available drugs to gain a competitive edge?

 Dope testing is a bit like the arms race.
 One side, in this case, the testers, is always trying to keep one jump ahead of the cheats, and vice versa.
-It usually happens that as soon as a new drug testing technology is put in place, the dopers simply move on to a new drug that is undetectable.
+It usually happens that as soon as a new drug testing technology is put in place, the dopers move on to a new drug that is undetectable.
 Before the Atlanta Olympics, a lot of attention was focused on drugs such as erythropoietin (EPO) which do not show up in urine tests.
 Even though the IOC announced just before the Games began that an effective test for EPO had been developed, the tactic of most authorities has been to try to scare athletes out of using drugs.

 In the case of EPO, it has been claimed in the past that taking it to enhance performance is likely to result in death.
 Latterly, the scare-mongering ploy has taken the form of collecting three urine samples, so that an athlete can be retroactively banned once a test for the undetectable drug has been devised.
 The same technique was used in the earlier on-going battle against anabolic steroids.
-Any athlete who tested positive for steroids before 1980 was almost certainly not caught because of an incredibly sophisticated test but as a result of his or her own stupidity.
+Any athlete who tested positive for steroids before 1980 was almost certainly not caught because of an incredibly sophisticated test but as a result of his or her stupidity.

-The unreliability of their testing equipment led the governing bodies to warn athletes that if they took steroids they would suffer for it later on.
+The unreliability of their testing equipment led the governing bodies to warn athletes that if they took steroids, they would suffer for it later on.
 They also claimed that there was no scientific evidence that steroids worked.
-This tactic has been described as "an overly aggressive educational strategy of emphasising the health risks", one which many athletes simply did not and still does not believe.
+This tactic has been described as "an overly aggressive educational strategy of emphasising the health risks", one which many athletes did not and still does not believe.
 This is because they have not personally seen large numbers of long-term steroid users dropping dead.
 The medical community also lost credibility because of their repeated denials that steroids were effective as performance enhancers.
 Such denials flew in the face of the personal experience of many athletes.

 So, what is the current situation?

-The second option, which has received little media publicity, is to find a substance which has ergogenic properties, but which is either not banned or, at worst, is only subject to certain restrictions.
+The second option, which has received little media publicity, is to find a substance that has ergogenic properties, but which are either not banned or, at worst, is only subject to certain restrictions.
 The most commonly abused substance like this is probably caffeine.
 Another is salbutamol, which is included in asthma medications such as Ventolin.
 The possible misuse of salbutamol provides a nice example of how a substance subjected to restrictions by the IOC may be used as an ergogenic aid.

-Only on bronchial muscle
+Only on the bronchial muscle

 In the past, the treatment of asthma posed problems for the IOC Medical Commission.
-Older medications often included ephedrine or related compounds which are banned because they are considered as central nervous system stimulants.
+Older medications often included ephedrine or related compounds which are banned because they are considered central nervous system stimulants.
 However, the IOC allows certain specified drugs to be used in aerosol form.
 These drugs, which are classed as ß-agonists, include salbutamol but not the pharmacologically similar drug clenbuterol, which came into prominence around the time of the Barcelona Olympics.

-Taking such a drug as salbutamol in aerosol form supposedly means that it is "selective" in its action and only has an impact on bronchial muscle.
+Taking such a drug as salbutamol in aerosol form supposedly means that it is "selective" in its action and only has an impact on the bronchial muscle.
 Many, if not most, studies have reported that salbutamol has no ergogenic effect.
-The IOC, in allowing the use of bronchodilators, has effectively enabled those athletes who suffer from asthma, a disease that causes widespread narrowing of the peripheral airways, to reduce their disadvantage in relation to non-asthmatic competitors.
+The IOC, in allowing the use of bronchodilators, has effectively enabled those athletes who suffer from asthma, a disease that causes widespread narrowing of the peripheral airways, to reduce their disadvantage to non-asthmatic competitors.
 The evidence that salbutamol has no ergogenic effect for non-asthmatics would seem to justify this position.
 As I have already mentioned, the IOC only permits the use of certain specified ß-agonists.

 This suggests that some of them, such as clenbuterol, now banned specifically as a non-steroidal anabolic agent, have a more ergogenic effect than others.
 Yet there is evidence that ALL ß-agonists have certain ergogenic qualities, other than just that of non-steroidal anabolic agents.